-Mr. Jones, 61, has been a director of our company since 2004.
+Mr. Jones, 62, has been a director of our company since 2004.
 He is a member of the Investment Policy Committee of the Board.
 He was elected chairman of the board, president and chief executive officer effective December 31, 2005.
 He was president and chief operating officer from 2004 to 2005.
 Prior to joining A. O. Smith, he was chairman and chief executive officer of U.S. Can Company, Inc. from 1998 to 2002.
 He previously was president and chief executive officer of Greenfield Industries, Inc. from 1993 to 1998 and president from 1989 to 1992.
-Mr. Jones has been a director of Bucyrus International, Inc. since 2006 and Federal Signal Corporation since 1998.
+Mr. Jones has been a director of Bucyrus International, Inc. since 2006, where he chairs the Compensation Committee, and Federal Signal Corporation since 1998, where he is a member of the Compensation and Benefits Committee and chairs the Nominating and Governance Committee.
+On November 15, 2010, Bucyrus International, Inc. announced it entered into an agreement to be acquired by Caterpillar, Inc. Such agreement provides that Mr. Jones will cease being a director of Bucyrus International, Inc., upon the closing of such acquisition.

 Mr. Jones has extensive leadership experience as chief executive officer and chairman, both at our company and previously at U.S. Can and Greenfield Industries.
 He brings this diverse background as the leader of a world-class manufacturing company.
-He is experienced in managing the operational activities of a large business with far-flung operations, and providing overall direction for a complex corporation like ours.
+He is experienced in managing the operational activities of a large business with broad international operations, and providing overall direction for a complex corporation like ours.
 Further, Mr. Jones is and has been a director of several other publicly traded companies, and shares his insights as to best practices from those experiences.